AndreyRGW/sd-webui-fsr-integration/README.md

 This extension offers FSR 1.0 Contrast Adaptive Sharpening upscaling at 2x, 3x, and 4x scales.

 # Platform Support
 This extension is primarily designed for Windows.
-Linux users may need to use Wine, but this functionality has not been thoroughly tested.
+For linux you need to have `wine` in `PATH`

 # Notes
 Please note that while this integration allows you to use FSR 1.0 within the stable-diffusion-webui environment, there are also other high-quality upscaling options available.
 Special thanks to light-and-ray, it was his extension with Topaz Photo AI integration as an upscaler for stable diffusion that inspired me to do the AMD FSR integration, so I suggest you check it out [Topaz Photo AI integration](https://github.com/light-and-ray/sd-webui-topaz-photo-ai-integration).